 **Current Project** Editor for Upcoming Sequel to “Casey Vice: Spitfire of Vengeance” Written by Joseph Rousell (Adult Fiction)

-**Current Project** Editor for an upcoming piece about the country of Fiji (Nonfiction)
+Editor for manuscript about the country of Fiji (Nonfiction)

 **No photo available at this time**

 “Kristine did a fantastic job with a challenging manuscript and completed the project on time.
 Working with her was a breeze from exchanging raw and finished product to payment options.
 I would definitely work with her again in the future.”

 Editor for various Children’s Books including Chapter Books and Picture Books Written by Kathy Spencer (Children’s Fiction)

 “Kristine did a great job on my stories.
 My chapter book was especially difficult and challenging.
 Kristine was professional and asked questions along the way so that my voice was heard.
 She did such a great job I kept giving her more work.
 I would recommend Kristine for any writing project you have and need help with.”